gaborcs/lambda-terminal/README.md

 ## `if`
 An if expression has three parts: a condition, a then branch and an else branch.
-In Lambda, we can write an `if` function that takes these as arguments and returns the appropriate branch based on the condition:
+In Lambda, we can define an `if` function that takes these as arguments and returns the appropriate branch based on the condition:
 ```
 λ condition ->
   λ then ->